DucAn24/etl-pipeline-spark-hdfs-airflow/README.md

   Contains DAG definitions to orchestrate extraction, transformation, and load tasks:
   - `etl_dag.py` – Main Airflow DAG for coordinating ETL tasks.
   - `to_dwh.py` – DAG for transforming data and loading it to the PostgreSQL warehouse.
+  - `transform.py` – DAG for transforming data and loading it to the PostgreSQL warehouse.
   - `to_staging.py` – DAG for extracting and staging data to HDFS.

 - **spark/**